Natur Am Byth!

 Welsh Marine Treasures project

-Poor water quality is a threat to the restoration of all the species listed below.
-To address this, we'll be working collaboratively with other partners to produce a water quality strategy to improve the conditions for these amazing creatures.
+To address this, we'll be working collaboratively with partners and stakeholders to plan and deliver a citizen science programme to monitor water quality, with a view to improve the conditions for these amazing creatures.

 Seagrass